rohis06/rohis06/README.md

 🌱 **Currently Learning:** Advanced techniques in machine learning and distributed systems.

-💬 **Ask Me About:** My experience as a Software Engineer at Cisco and Samsung Research, my projects in software engineering, or anything related to computer science!
+💬 **Ask Me About:** My experience as a Software Engineer at Cisco and Samsung Research, my projects, or anything related to computer science!

 <!--📫 **How to Reach Me:** Feel free to reach out to me via email at [rrsri@ucdavis.edu](mailto:rrsri@ucdavis.edu) or connect with me on [LinkedIn](https://www.linkedin.com/in/rohith-raj-s/).-->
 📫 **How to Reach Me:**